1jour1vin

 fruity and floral, typical of the grape varieties

-A white wine of great finesse and elegance, its freshness and length on the palate are very faithful to the terroir of Château Romanin.
+A white wine of great finesse and elegance; its freshness and long finish are a true reflection of the terroir of Château Romanin

 Serve